aaron-junot/mentorship/GUIDEBOOK.md

 ### Initial Sign-up / Pre First Meeting

-1. The request will be reviewed and someone matching the skills requested, who has not reached the two mentee limit, should pick up the request within 24 hours
+1. The request will be reviewed and someone matching the skills requested, who has not reached the two mentee limit, should pick up the request within 24 hours.

-2. The mentor should update the spreadsheet pinned to the mentor channel, adding:
+2. The mentor should update the spreadsheet pinned to the #mentors-internal channel, adding:

     1. the mentees contact information